TUBB/SwipeMenu/README.md

 SwipeMenu
 =========
-A swipe menu for `horizontal/vertical`, support `left/right add top/bottom` directions, low coupling, can fast rapid integration into your project
+A swipe menu for `horizontal/vertical`, support `left/right and top/bottom` directions, low coupling, can fast rapid integration into your project

 Features
 ========